Konnor-Filip/Learn2Surf/Modules/SocialMediaSafety/OnlinePrivacyResources.md

 2. [Teachinctrl.org: Privacy](https://teachinctrl.org/privacy)
 * Duration: Multiple 30 minute sub-lessons and 15 minute reflection, 105-110 minutes total.
 * Description: Teach students what information can be shared and should not be shared.
-Reinforce the concept that information online is effectively permanant.
+Reinforce the concept that information online is effectively permanant.[//]: <> (spelled: "permanent")
   * Note: Page 2 of the lesson materials has an excellent list of concepts to teach.
     * What data can be tracked.
     * How that data is collected.